The Underestimated Digital Fingerprint

 Risk assessment: MEDIUM-HIGH

 Even supposedly anonymous online identities can be traced back to your real identity.
-These connections often reveal embarrassing or compromising details.

 Risk Assessment: Evaluating Your Individual Threat Level